 SharePoint governance is not only about documenting do’s, don’ts, and best practices, but also being able to execute them.
-The right governance tools should analyzed through a DAR process and acquired.
-Without third party tools or custom developed PowerShell scripts, it may be difficult to continuously enforce governance as an ongoing process.
+The right governance tools should analyze through a DAR process and acquired.
+Without third-party tools or custom-developed PowerShell scripts, it may be difficult to continuously enforce governance as an ongoing process.

 Use Yammer for corporate social networking